olliefr/gke-auto-sandbox/README.md

 * has _public endpoint_ with a _list of authorised control networks_.

 **!!** The worker nodes are pre-emptible by default to save money.

+## Cloud Router and Cloud NAT Gateway

+The nature of the microservices demo that is going to be deployed into this cluster requires it pulling a Docker image from Docker Hub.

+Unlike Google Container Registry, the Docker Hub is not part of the Google network.
+Therefore, to pull an image, the node must have outbound access to the internet.
+This is achieved with [Cloud NAT](https://cloud.google.com/nat/docs/overview).

+Thus, the resources representing the Cloud Router and the Cloud NAT Gateway are only necessary for as long as the deployment is using container registries other than Google's one.